Following unruly passenger incident, Korean Air to get tough and ease stun gun rules | The Japan Times

 The Korea Times reported that he is the son of a Seoul-based trading company’s chairman and recently joined his father’s company after working for Samsung Electronics.

-On the flight, Lim slapped the face of a South Korean passenger sitting next to him, hit two female crew membesr in the face and stomach, and kicked and spat at a Korean Air mechanic, the Korea Times said.
+On the flight, Lim slapped the face of a South Korean passenger sitting next to him, hit two female crew members in the face and stomach, and kicked and spat at a Korean Air mechanic, the Korea Times said.
 When arrested, he was sent home because he was too drunk to be questioned.

 The incident came to light when Marx said on Facebook and Twitter that he helped subdue “a psycho passenger attacking crew members and other passengers,” accusing crew members of being “ill-trained” and “ill-equipped” to handle the “chaotic and dangerous event.”